Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 I tested Tracki Pro mainly as a starter tracker, the kind someone buys to get basic visibility before committing to something more serious.

 Setup was straightforward.
 Activation took a few minutes, and mounting was easy using the included magnet and tape.
-The device stayed put under normal driving and vibration, though I wouldn’t rely on it alone for high-risk theft situations.
-Battery life depends heavily on how you use it.
-In battery-saving modes, it lasts a long time.
+The device stayed put under normal driving and vibration, though I wouldn't rely on it alone for high-risk theft situations.
+Battery life depends heavily on how you use it, in battery-saving modes, it lasts a long time.

 Once you increase the update frequency, that headline "months of battery" shrinks fast.
 That's where expectations need to be realistic.